Whiteknight/ParserObjects/docs/v6/expression_example.md

 ### Basic Operations

-A basic rule for addition would have a number, followed by a "+", followed by another number.
+A basic rule for addition would have a number, followed by a `"+"`, followed by another number.
 Similar with multiplication.
 In BNF notation we can describe those rules like this:

 ```
 addition := <number> '+' <number>
 multiplication := <number> '*' <number>
 ```

-We can turn those rules into parsers very simply:
+We can turn those rules into parsers very simply using the `Rule()` parser:

 ```csharp
 var addition = Rule(